 How to Make Gnocco Fritto at Home

-To replicate gnocco fritto at home, the trick is sparkling water.
-The bubbles cause the dough to expand rapidly in the hot oil, creating that signature hollow interior.
+The trick to replicating gnocco fritto at home is sparkling water.
+The dissolved CO₂ expands rapidly in the hot oil, creating the signature hollow interior.
 For the fat, extra virgin olive oil is a practical substitute for lard — it withstands high temperatures well and produces a clean, digestible result.

 The basic recipe: mix 300g plain flour with a pinch of salt, a tablespoon of olive oil, and enough sparkling water to form a soft, elastic dough.
-Rest for 30 minutes, roll thin, cut into rectangles or diamonds, and fry in hot oil until puffed and golden.
+Rest for 30 minutes, roll thin (about 3mm), cut into rectangles or diamonds, and fry in hot oil (180°C) until puffed and golden — about 2 minutes per side.
 Eat immediately.

 Related Emilian Flatbreads